epinowcast/actions/README.md

 ## License

-This repository and its actions are licensed under [appropriate license, e.g., MIT License].
+This repository and its actions are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.